WHAT TO EXPECT WHEN YOU BUY A FRANCHISE

 There is no ‘standard’ rate; fees vary according to the services which they pay for.
 Potential franchisees should avoid choosing a franchise based on lowest fees alone, as an under-funded franchisor may struggle to deliver on support and system improvements.
 Remember, keeping field support staff on the road or developing new online systems is expensive.
-It’s better to find out what you will get for your money and whether existing franchisees feel that they get value for money for their fees (see the list of 50 Questions To Ask Franchisees at www.franchise.co.nz).
+It’s better to find out what you will get for your money and whether existing franchisees feel that they get value for money for their fees (see our list of 50 Questions To Ask Franchisees).

 One question we are often asked is, ‘Can I negotiate the fees downwards?’
 The answer is almost certainly no; fees have been calculated to support a certain level of services and return, and should be the same for every franchisee in the network.